codacy/docs/docs/getting-started/integrating-codacy-with-your-git-workflow.md

 [Configure the quality settings](../repositories-configure/adjusting-quality-settings.md) of your project to define the gates (minimum acceptable values) and goals for quality metrics such as issues, duplication, complexity, and code coverage.

-!!! info "Using coverage as a quality gate"
+!!! info "Using code coverage as a quality gate"
+    To use code coverage as a quality gate:

+    -   Ensure that code coverage reports are being generated and uploaded to Codacy
-    To use code coverage as a quality gate, enable **Diff coverage is under** or **Coverage variation is under**.
-This instructs Codacy to report the coverage analysis results to your Git provider.
+    -   Enable **Diff coverage is under** or **Coverage variation is under** when configuring the quality settings

 !!! tip
     Depending on the initial quality of your repositories and on your current team practices, the default gates may be too strict.
 Consider initially limiting gates to new critical issues, new security issues, and considerable drops in code coverage.